dkudrow/.config_scripts/README.markdown

 ## Adding vim-pathogen plugins
 To add a plugin, simply add it as a git submodule:

-		cd /path/to/.config_scripts
+		cd /path/to/.dotfiles
 		git submodule add https://github.com/scrooloose/nerdtree.git vim/.vim/bundle/nerdtree

-When cloning `.config_scripts` on a fresh machine, run:
+When cloning `.dotfiles` on a fresh machine, run:

 		git submodule init
 		git submodule update